Jorropo/httpguts-perf-exp/README.md

-Therefore, net/http could use the faster implementation of `ValidHeaderFieldName` to validate all three: header names, methods, and cookies.
+Therefore, net/http could use the faster implementation of `ValidHeaderFieldName` to validate all three: header names, methods, and cookie names.
 Introducing a more generically named `httpguts.IsToken` function (and implementing `httpguts.ValidHeaderFieldName` in terms of it) would likely make more sense, though.